 Therma-Stor manufactures a complete line of dehumidifiers including ducted and portable units.
 The portable units most commonly used for carpet drying or water damage emergencies are as follows:

-is the powerful, rugged portable unit ideal for drying after carpet cleaning and/or other water damage.
-It's the most powerful unit (28+ gallons/day) that plugs into a standard 115-volt outlet (7.2 amps) and still allows air movers on the same circuit.
+The Phoenix 250 MAX is the powerful, rugged portable unit ideal for drying after carpet cleaning and/or other water damage.
+It’s the most powerful unit (145 pints/day) that plugs into a standard 115-volt outlet (8.2 amps) and still allows air movers on the same circuit.
 It has built-in shock absorbers and offers high efficiency air filtration.